OptimizeGEO Logo

 Core metrics include mentions, citation sources, AI Share of Voice, citation rank, sentiment, competitor presence, and platform coverage.

-How is AI visibility tracking different from SEO tracking?
+How is tracking AI search visibility different from traditional SEO tracking?

 SEO tracks rankings and clicks; AI visibility tracking measures whether brands appear inside AI-generated answers.